Get Started

 Source: Unsplash

-As for screen printing, you can start with less investment for the equipment, which includes a mesh screen, frame, inks, and squeegee.
+As for screen printing, you need a mesh screen, frame, inks, and squeegee.
 On top of that, whichever product you’d like to sell—trending t-shirts, cups, canvas, etc. On average, the starting investment ranges from $1–3K.

 But once the order comes in, you’ll spend a lot of time as well as materials to fulfill your order.
 And due to the high-volume orders (which are recommended for profit), a significant ongoing expense may incur for preparing the screen and equipment and maintaining it.